Nicky Gavron: Environmental policy

-Gavron is internationally recognised for her environmental expertise.
+Gavron was internationally recognised for her environmental expertise.
 She was a key figure in the establishment of the London Climate Change Agency and the C40 – a worldwide climate change action group made up of the world's largest cities.
-In 2006, Business Week Magazine cited her, along with Ken Livingstone, as one of the twenty most important people in the world in the battle against greenhouse gas emissions.
-The magazine said that "[She aims] to turn London into a model of a sustainable future for all the world's great cities."
+In 2006, Business Week Magazine cited her, along with Ken Livingstone, as one of the 20 most important people in the world in the battle against greenhouse gas emissions.
+The magazine said, "[She aims] to turn London into a model of a sustainable future for all the world's great cities."

 In the same year she called for a new Clean Air Act – a Low Carbon Act to fight climate change.
-She envisioned low carbon zones being rolled out across the country in the same way that smokeless zones were in the 1950s.
+She envisioned low carbon zones being rolled out across the country in the same way that smokeless zones had been in the 1950s.

-Gavron has criticised patio heaters, calling them "an indulgence too far".
-In an article for the Guardians Comment is Free site she asked, "Why not wear a jumper and enjoy fresh air, not a cocktail of carbon dioxide, carbon monoxide and goodness knows what else."
+Gavron criticised patio heaters, calling them "an indulgence too far".
+In an article for the Guardians Comment is Free section she asked, "Why not wear a jumper and enjoy fresh air, not a cocktail of carbon dioxide, carbon monoxide and goodness knows what else."

-Personal life
+Personal life and death

-In 1967 she married the publishing tycoon Robert Gavron (later Lord Gavron), a widower with two children.
+In 1967, she married the publishing tycoon Robert Gavron (later Lord Gavron), a widower with two children.
 They had two daughters together, Jessica, now a lawyer, and Sarah, a film director.
-They divorced in 1987.
+They divorced in 1987 and he died in 2015.

+Gavron died at her home on 30 August 2024, at the age of 82.
+She was buried on the eastern side of Highgate Cemetery.